Skip to main content

 Benchmark coverage

-6 vulnerability samples from Open vSwitch are included in CVE-Agent-Bench, generating 90 individual evaluations across 15 agent configurations.
+6 vulnerability samples from this network switch are included in CVE-Agent-Bench, generating 90 individual evaluations across 15 agent configurations.
 These samples include buffer overflows in flow parsing, MPLS stack overflow vulnerabilities, and packet handling edge cases.

 Vulnerability classes